thoughtbot/factory_bot/GETTING_STARTED.md

 end
 ```

-If you do not include `FactoryGirl::Syntax::Methods` in your test suite, then all FactoryGirl methods will need to be prefaced with `FactoryGirl`.
+If you do not include `FactoryGirl::Syntax::Methods` in your test suite, then all factory_girl methods will need to be prefaced with `FactoryGirl`.

 Defining factories
 ------------------